Summer Stock: Critical response

+Stage musical adaptation

+A stage adaptation of the story by George Wells and Sy Gomberg premiered at the Goodspeed Opera House in 2023.
+The book of the musical was written by Cheri Steinkellner while the score retains many of the songs from the film with new ones added from the American songbook.
+The musical changed the characters name of Abigail to Gloria and cut the character of Esmé, while introducing a new subplot involving Orville's mother Margaret Wingate, with her trying to purchase the Falbury property and turn it into a commercial farming business.
+The world premiere included Corbin Bleu as Joe Ross and Danielle Wade as Jane Falbury.

 In popular culture

-The film, specifically the iconic "Get Happy" sequence, has been referenced in many pop culture contexts.
-Michael Jackson performed "Dangerous" in a way that paid tribute to the film, most notably at the 1993 American Music Awards and the 1995 MTV Video Music Awards.
-He and his dancers wore suits, and a dancer stood in front of him until the beginning of the song, just like in the film, in which Garland is covered by a dancer at first.
-Some excerpts from the song can be heard in his performance.
+The film, specifically the "Get Happy" sequence, has been referenced in many pop culture contexts.
+Michael Jackson performed "Dangerous" that paid tribute to the film, most notably at the 1993 American Music Awards and the 1995 MTV Video Music Awards.
+He and his dancers wore suits, and a dancer stood in front of him until the beginning of the song, similar the film, in which Garland is covered by a dancer at first.
+Excerpts from the song can be heard in his performance.

 British singer Duffy's "Rain on Your Parade" music video was also inspired by that sequence, and she can be seen wearing an outfit similar to Garland's, and dancing against a white background along with some male dancers dressed in suits.

 Actress Katie Holmes paid homage to Garland, performing "Get Happy" on the television show So You Think You Can Dance.
 She wore a similar outfit and danced alongside male dancers in suits in front of a match-painted background.

 Drag queen and recording artist Alaska Thunderfuck's music video "Anus" pays homage to the "Get Happy" sequence.
 A scene in the video shows her in a blazer and tilted fedora, backed by two male dancers, dancing in a similar fashion to the original number.
 This is a tribute to Garland and the song's importance in the LGBT community.